adam-samuel18/bn-dataengineering-challenge/README.md

 ## Instructions for running the pipeline

-1. First create a virtual environment and then activate it by running:
+1. First create a virtual environment and then activate it:
 ```bash
 python3 -m venv venv
 source venv/bin/activate
 ```

-2. Upgrade pip and install the requirements by running:
+2. Upgrade pip and install the requirements:
 ```bash
 python3 -m pip install --upgrade pip
 python3 -m pip install -r requirements.txt
 ```

-3. Load the bluesky events in json format by running:
+3. Load the bluesky events in json format:
 ```bash
 python3 bluesky.events
 ```

 4. Run the transformation scripts to transform the data and output the metrics as csv files in the /metrics folder.
-There are four options for this.
+There are four options for this:

-Option 1: Running the dbt pipeline
+### Option 1: Run the dbt pipeline
 ```bash
 cd pipeline/dbt
 dbt deps
 dbt build
 ```

-Option 2: Running the python script bluesky_events.py (this script is written in python but the transformations are in SQL)
+### Option 2: Run the python script bluesky_events.py
+(this script is written in python but the transformations are in SQL)
 ```bash
 python3 pipeline/python/bluesky_events.py
 ```

-Option 3: Running the python script likes_per_minute.py (this is done completely in python using no SQL).
+### Option 3: Run the python script likes_per_minute.py
+(this is done completely in python using no SQL).
 ```bash
 python3 pipeline/python/likes_per_minute.py
 ```